haroohie-club/ChokuretsuTranslationUtility/HaruhiChokuretsuCLI/README.md

 * `-i` or `--input-archive` &ndash; The archive to unpack files from.
 * `-o` or `--output-directory` &ndash; The directory to unpack files to.
 * `-c` or `--compressed` &ndash; Don't decompress the unpacked files.
+* `-d` or `--decimal` &ndash; Use decimal numbering instead of hexadecimal numbering for output files.

 | Example | Function |
 |---------|----------|